bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 **Ward’s Method**:

-Ward’s method is a specific type of agglomerative hierarchical clustering that focuses on minimizing the total within‐cluster variance (or sum of squared distances) at every merge step.
+Ward’s method is a specific type of agglomerative hierarchical clustering that focuses on minimizing the total within-cluster variance (or sum of squared distances) at every merge step.
 Below is a detailed discussion of how it operates and why it is suited for clustering repetitive sequence identity data.

 **How Ward’s Method Works**: